rderelle/fastlin/README.md

 ### Output file
-<p>Fastlin output consists on a tab-delimited file with the following fields:
+Fastlin output consists on a tab-delimited file with the following fields:
 + sample: sample name
 + nb_files: 'single' or 'paired'-end files
 + k_cov: kmer coverage of the sample calculated from the number of kmers extracted